openstack/horizon/doc/source/contributor/topics/translation.rst

 * If you see a string in English it's not translatable.
 Should it be?
 * If you see brackets next to each other that might be concatenation.
 Concatenation can make quality translations difficult or impossible.
-See `"Use string formatting variables, never perform string concatenation"
+See `Use string formatting variables, never perform string concatenation
   <https://wiki.openstack.org/wiki/I18n/TranslatableStrings#Use_string_formating_variables.2C_never_perform_string_concatenation>`_
   for additional information.
 * If there is unexpected wrapping/truncation there might not be enough